The flip map and involutions on Khovanov homology: Background

-where $[-n_-]$ means shifting down the homological grading by $n_-$, and the differential is given as a sum over the edge maps in the cube, which is a tensor product of the identity map with either $m:V\otimes V \to V$ if it merges two circles into one, or $\Delta:V\to V\otimes V$ if it splits one circle into two.
-We denote the two gradings on $\CKh(D)$ by $(h,q)$, where $h$ is the homological grading and $q$ is the quantum grading.
-The homology of $\CKh(D)$, denoted by $\Kh(K)$, is called the \textit{Khovanov homology of $K$}, which is independent of the choice of link diagrams, and hence, a link invariant.
+where $[-n_-]$ indicates the homological grading shift, and the differential is given as a sum over the edge maps in the cube, which is a tensor product of the identity map with either $m:V\otimes V \to V$ if it merges two circles into one, or $\Delta:V\to V\otimes V$ if it splits one circle into two.
+We denote the two gradings on $\CKh(D)$ by $(h,q)$, where $h$ is the homological grading and $q$ is the quantum grading. \textit{Khovanov homology} of $K$, denoted by $\Kh(K)$, is then defined as the homology of $\CKh(D)$.
+It is independent of the choice of link diagrams, and hence an invariant of the link.

-Given a cobordism $\Sigma$ in $S^3\times I$ from link $K_0$ to $K_1$, there is a chain map of bigrading $(0,\chi(\Sigma))$, defined by presenting the cobordism as a sequence of Reidemeister moves and Morse moves and assigning a map in each step.
-It is well-defined up to chain homotopy.
-Moreover, if $\Sigma'$ is a surface which is isotopic to $\Sigma$ relative to the boundary, then the induced map $F_{\Sigma'}$ is chain homotopic to $F_{\Sigma}$.
+A cobordism $\Sigma$ between links $K_0$ and $K_1$ induces a chain map of bigrading $(0,\chi(\Sigma))$, defined by presenting the cobordism as a \textit{movie}, i.e., a sequence of planar isotopies, Reidemeister moves and Morse moves, and assigning a map for each elementary move.
+It is well-defined up to chain homotopy and is an invariant for cobordisms up to isotopy rel boundary.
 See for example \cite{bar2005khovanov} for the functoriality for cobordisms (up to a global sign) in $\mathbb{R}^3\times I$, and \cite{morrison2022invariants} for the functoriality in $S^3\times I$.

-Most discussion above also applies to Bar-Natan homology \cite{bar2005khovanov}, where we replace the Frobenius algebra by $\FF[H][X]/(X^2=HX)$, where $H$ is a formal variable of quantum degree $-2$.
+Most discussion above also applies to Bar-Natan homology \cite{bar2005khovanov}, where the Frobenius algebra $V$ is replaced by $\FF[H][X]/(X^2=HX)$, where $H$ is a formal variable of quantum degree $-2$.
 The output Bar-Natan chain complex $\CBN(D)$ is a finitely generated module over $\FF[H]$ whose homology is the \textit{Bar-Natan homology} $\BN(K)$.